Everyone told me parenthood would suck. Were they right?

 (It’s still happening, by the way: I call these kind folks the ‘Just You Wait Brigade’ and I wrote a post about them, too.)

 Anyway, so, I listed all of the negative things people had been telling me about parenthood, and said how much I was hoping they wouldn’t all turn out to be true, and I remember someone tweeted me, and said something like, “Yeah, I thought I knew it all too before I gave birth: I’d be interested to hear your take on these things once the baby’s actually here.”

-So, that person, this post is for you … even although I suspect you were sneakily trying to insult me a bit with the whole, “you think you know it all,” jibe.
-Here’s a recap of all of the points I listed in that post, and whether or not they turned out to be true, one year later…
+So, that person, this post is for you: here’s a recap of all of the points I listed in my previous post, and whether or not they turned out to be true, one year later…

 The Prediction :

 THE REALITY: The good news is that yes, I have slept since Max was born.
 I actually think I might be sleeping NOW, actually?
 Kinda?
 Maybe?
 Because, honestly, one of the most surprising thing about those first few weeks with a newborn was the way I developed the ability to fall asleep instantly, and have, like the BEST!
 SLEEP!
 EVER!
 For, you know, about two hours at a time, mebbe.